yashv0ra/CS-180-Team-Project/GroupProjectDraft/README.md

 Group Submissions:

-BLANK submitted phase 1 on Brightspace.
-BLANK submitted phase 1 on Vocareum.
+Yash submitted phase 1 on Vocareum.

 Compiling and Running: